jspecht3/terminal-tutorial/README.md

 This output is telling us there are 4 newlines, 15 words, and 73 characters.
 However, after counting the number of characters, you will see that there are only 69 visible characters (you can trust me instead of counting yourself).
 This is because the first three lines end with a "hidden character" `\n` and the last line ends with a hidden character `NUL`.

-The use of hidden characters is not particularly relevant to the rest of the tutorial, so feel free to skip this section if you do not care.
+The use of hidden characters is not particularly relevant to the rest of the tutorial, so feel free to skip this paragraph if you do not care.
 If you do care, it makes perfect sense that there are hidden charcters used when constructing text files.
 The protocol for these characters is now Unicode, but was historically ASCII.
 These protocols tell the computer how to convert text input, which is human legible, to binary, which is computer legible.
-Without the inclusion of hidden characters, your text editor would not know where to start a new line, put a heading, or end a file.
+Without the inclusion of hidden characters, your text editor would not know where to start a new line, put a heading, end a file, or so much more.
+If you are interested in other hidden characters, you can check out the (List of Unicode characters Wikipedia](https://en.wikipedia.org/wiki/List_of_Unicode_characters).

-Now that we have some text in `example.txt`, let's create a copy named `copy.txt` with :sparkles: `cp`.
+Now that we have some text in `example.txt`, let's create a copy named `copy.txt` with :sparkles: `cp`, which is short for copy.
 ```
 $ cp example.txt copy.txt
 $ ls
 copy.txt  example.txt
 ```

+The command `copy` takes two arguments.
+The first argument is the file that is to be copied and the second argument is the name of the copy.

-With this, we now have two identical copies of the same file.
-If we want to verify these files are the same, we can use :sparkles: `diff` to check the difference between them.
+With `copy`, we now have two identical copies of the same file.
+If we want to verify these files are the same, we can use :sparkles: `diff`, which is short for difference.
 ```
 $ diff example.txt copy.txt
 ```

+`diff` is a command that shows you how and where two files differ and takes two arguments, which are both file names. `diff` uses the first file as the file to compare against.
+We are asking the shell "How do we change the first file so it matches the second file?".

 Running this, we see there is no output from `diff` because the two files are the same.
 Let's change that!
-We can append text to a file by using :sparkles: `<<` to redirect the output from the standard output (terminal display) to another command.
+We can append text to a file by using :sparkles: `<<`, which redirects the output from the standard output (terminal display) to another command.

 In this case, we will use `echo` and `<<` to add some text to `copy.txt` and observe the change with `diff`.
 ```